 The Oracle E-Business setup made use of the Oracle Database Shared Server feature in order to limit memory utilization, as well as the number of database Server processes.
 The Oracle Database configuration and optimization was substantially out-of-the-box, except for proper sizing the Oracle Database memory areas (System Global Area and Program Global Area).

 In the Oracle E-Business Application LDom handling Customer Service and HR Self Service modules, 28 Forms servers and 8 OC4J application servers were hosted in the two separate Oracle Solaris Zones, for a total of 56 forms servers and 16 applications servers.

 All the Oracle Database server processes and the listener processes were executed in the Oracle Solaris FX scheduler class.

-The PeopleSoft Application Oracle VM for SPARC had one Oracle Solaris Zone of 12 cores containing the web tier and two Oracle Solaris Zones of 28 cores each containing the Application tier.
+The PeopleSoft Application Oracle VM for SPARC had one Oracle Solaris Zone of 12 cores containing the web tier and two Oracle Solaris Zones of 57 cores total containing the Application tier.
 The Database tier was contained in an Oracle VM for SPARC consisting of one Oracle Solaris Zone of 24 cores.
-One and a half cores, in the Application Oracle VM, were dedicated to network and disk interrupt handling.
+One core, in the Application Oracle VM, was dedicated to network and disk interrupt handling.